pkmital/CADL/session-0/README.md

 <a name="introduction"></a>
 # Introduction

 This preliminary session will cover the basics of setting up a jupyter notebook session, working with image data in Python, and creating an image dataset.
 We'll also make sure you are running at least Python 3.4 and have Tensorflow 0.9.0 or higher installed.
 After installing all the libraries we'll be making use of, we'll then cover loading images from a directory, resizing and cropping images, and changing an image datatype from unsigned int to float32.
-If you feel comfortable with all of this, please feel free to skip over this notebook straight to Session 1.
+If you feel comfortable with all of this, please feel free to skip straight to Session 1.

 <a name="installation-preliminaries"></a>
 # Installation Preliminaries